jacoscaz/quadstore/README.md

 See [QuadStore.prototype.registerIndex()](#quadstoreprototyperegisterindex).

-** CAREFUL ** - when used on an instance of the RdfStore class, the key generation function provided through this method will still receive serialized simple quads with serialized terms rather than RDF/JS quads.
+** CAREFUL ** - when used on an instance of the RdfStore class, the key generation function provided through this method will still receive serialized quads.
+The serialization format is the one used by [Ruben Verborgh's `N3` library](https://www.npmjs.com/package/n3).

 #### RdfStore.prototype.match()